parcel-bundler/website/src/features/node-emulation.md

 ## Polyfilling & Excluding Builtin Node Modules

-When your code, or more likely a dependency, imports builtin Node modules such as `crypto`, `fs` or `process`, Parcel will automatically use one of the following polyfills.
+When targetting the browser and your code, or more likely a dependency, imports builtin Node modules such as `crypto`, `fs` or `process`, Parcel will automatically use one of the following polyfills.
 If no polyfill is available, then an empty module will be used instead.
 You can also use [aliases](/features/dependency-resolution/#aliases) to override these.

 | native module | npm replacement            | native module  | npm replacement      |
 | ------------- | -------------------------- | -------------- | -------------------- |